Mohammed-Fadul/Borehole-Dilution/README.md

 Listed below are the major errors that you might run into:

-1-(Module_Not_Found ); this error happens when you are working in an environment that doesn’t contain all the required modules to runt the code.
+1-(Module_Not_Found ); this error happens when you are working in an environment that doesn’t contain all the required modules to runt the code;
 2-(Invalid inputs that track information from excel.
-Check them again) ; this message error appears when your input file doesn’t match the name or the location of the input file, this step is the most important in this code because if input file is not formatted properly the code will not be able to do any calculations.
+Check them again) ; this message error appears when your input file doesn’t match the name or the location of the input file, this step is the most important in this code because if input file is not formatted properly the code will not be able to do any calculations;
-3-other errors (while the code is able to run) can be found in the log file.
+3-other errors (while the code is able to run) can be found in the log file;
-4- to make sure that your results are valid please check the generated curves and compare them with the samples provided in this README file.
+4- to make sure that your results are valid please check the generated curves and compare them with the samples provided in this README file;